melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 This assessment represents the aggregate population dynamics of the cryptic species pair vermilion rockfish and sunset rockfish.
-Hyde [-@Hyde2007] examinedseven mitochondrial and two nuclear genes, which upon analysis suggested three species within the subgenus *Rosicola*.
-Hyde et al.
-[-@Hyde2008b] described sunset rockfish as a distinct species noting depth separation of the adult populations of the two species using nine microsatellite loci.
+Hyde [-@Hyde2007] examined seven mitochondrial and two nuclear genes, which upon analysis suggested three species within the subgenus *Rosicola*.
+Hyde et al. [-@Hyde2008b] described sunset rockfish as a distinct species noting depth separation of the adult populations of the two species using nine microsatellite loci.
 Adult sunset rockfish are mainly distributed at depths greater than 50 fm (100 m) and are predominantly located south of Point Conception (\PtC).
-Hyde [@Hyde2009] and Budrick [@Budrick2016]  identified speciation using mtDNA assays and microsatellite loci, respectively.
+Hyde [@Hyde2009] and Budrick [@Budrick2016]  identified species using mtDNA assays and microsatellite loci, respectively.
 The mtDNA analyses proved to be subject to errors in species identification due to introgression resulting from mating between the two species post-divergence.
 Additional population clusters of vermilion were found north of Point Conception, but neither study detected population structure between Half Moon Bay, California and Brookings,